Sublimation on Glass: A Luxury Packaging Guide

 Working with ATIU

 ATIU operates two production plants in Verona, Italy.
-We decorate glass supplied by Saverglass, Heinz-Glas, Verescence, Bormioli Luigi and Stoelzle.
+We decorate glass supplied by Saverglass, Heinz-Glas, Verescence, Bormioli Luigi, Stoelzle, Vetreria Etrusca and Vetro Elite.
 ISO 9001 certified, EcoVadis Committed and zero-net CO₂ since 2023.
 The process starts with a brief or sample request.

 Learn more about our sublimation technology or request a sample.